-Thank you for your recent purchase of the Thales $VesseLINK^{TM}$ product.
-Powered by the Iridium global satellite network it's the only system with truly pole-to-pole coverage for voice and data communications.
-This user manual will cover a basic overview and advanced options of the $VesseLINK^{TM}$ system.
+Thank you for your recent purchase of the Thales VesseLINKTM product.
+Powered by the Iridium global satellite network, it is the only system with truly pole-to-pole coverage for voice and data communications.
+This USER MANUAL will cover a basic overview as well as advanced features of the Thales VesseLINKTM systems including the Certus 350 VesseLINKTM and the Certus 200 VesseLINKTM.